sendanor/nor-app/README.md

 * Web based UI to maintain document types with [JSON Schema](http://json-schema.org/)
 * Web interface to create, search, edit and delete documents
-* Maintains a hypermedia REST api for the data
+* Maintains a hypermedia JSON REST API for the data

 ### Development